SilaSaran/Python-Assignments/README.md

 Assignment6: OOPS

 In this assignment writing a program to manage a university's course catalog using a base class Course, along with subclasses CoreCourse and ElectiveCourse, each with distinct attributes (required_for_major and elective_type) to represent mandatory and elective courses.
 Created a Python module named employee, defining an Employee class with methods for accessing attributes (name and salary), and import it into a separate program to display employee information effectively.

+Assignment7: Numpy_Pandas

+This assignment involves working with NumPy and Pandas libraries in Python to perform essential data manipulation tasks.
+The exercises include creating and reshaping arrays, filtering data, and managing series and dataframes, such as adding columns, filtering rows, and exporting to CSV files.